OpenFieldAutomation-OFA/ros-weed-control/cubemars_hardware/README.md

 ros2 control list_hardware_interfaces
 ```

-You can use any controller that claims one of the following combinations of command interfaces.
-Any other combination will not work.
+You can use any controller that claims one of the following command interfaces.
+You can only claim one at a time.
 - `effort` (Current Loop Mode)
 - `velocity` (Speed Loop Mode)
 - `position` (Position Loop Mode)

-- `position`, `speed` and `acceleration` (Position-Speed Loop Mode)
+Note that the Position-Speed Loop Mode is not implemented.
+This is done on purpose, as that mode expects a constant value for speed and acceleration, instead of feedforward values.

 ## Parameters
 Hardware: